-RSAP is a division of the Capitol Region Education Council (CREC), one of the state’s six Regional Educational Service Centers (RESCs), serving 36 towns in Greater Hartford.
-Through its facilities in Windsor and Hartford, the RSAPs provide children on the autism spectrum with intervention programs, both home and school-based, using the principles of applied behavior analysis (ABA).
-RSAP also consults with school districts on developing early intervention and preschool programs.
+RSAP is a division of the Capitol Region Education Council (CREC), one of the stateís six Regional Educational Service Centers (RESCs), serving 36 towns in Greater Hartford.
+With facilities in Windsor and Hartford, RSAP provides both home and school-based intervention programs using the principles of applied behavior analysis (ABA).

 THE RIVER STREET AUTISM PROGRAM AT COLTSVILLE (RSAPC)